firebase/firebase-ios-sdk/FirebaseDataConnect/README.md

 Here's a quick rundown of steps to get you started.
 Learn more about details at the official [Getting Started documentation](https://firebase.google.com/docs/data-connect/quickstart).

 ### 1. Create a new Data Connect service and Cloud SQL instance.
-* Go to Firebase Console and select Firebase Data Connect from LeftNav bar to create a new Data Connect service and a Cloud SQL instance.
+* Go to Firebase Console and select Firebase Data Connect from the Left Navigation bar to create a new Data Connect service and a Cloud SQL instance.
 You have to be in Blaze plan and you can view the details of pricing at https://firebase.google.com/pricing.
 * Select us-central1 region if you want to try out vector search with Data Connect later.
 * Wait for the Cloud SQL instance to be provisioned, you can view and manage the instance at the [Cloud console](https://pantheon.corp.google.com/sql).